TFedir/tfedir/README.md

 * Annotation of song tonalities: [link](https://github.com/TFedir/song-major-minor-classification)
   * An attempt to create a model that classifies songs into minor and major, based on other song data.
 The main model is based on XGBoost.
   * Technologies: scikit-learn, numpy, pandas
+* Analysis of ways to deal with unbalanced datasets: [link](https://github.com/TFedir/id3-unbalanced-datasets)
+  * The aim of the project was to analyze different ways of dealing with unbalanced datasets using the ID3 algorithm as an example.
+  * Technologies:  scikit-learn, numpy, pandas, matplotlib
 * Platform for handling genetic testing: [link](https://github.com/pzsp2-23z-z10/adnotacja)
   * Group project, enables analysis of DNA mutation variants using existing algorithms, the goal was easy scalability and acceleration of slow calculations
   * Technologies: Javascript, mongodb